AMUSED: An Annotation Framework of Multi-modal Social Media Data: Method

 \textbf{Step 1: Domain Identification} The first step is the identification of the domain in which we want to gather the data.
 A domain could focus on a particular public discourse.
-For example, a domain could be fake news in the US election, hate speech in trending hashtags on Twitter like \#BlackLivesMatter, \#riotsinsweden etc. Domain selection helps to focus on the relevant data sources.
+For example, a domain could be \emph{fake news in the US election}, or \emph{hate speech in trending hashtags on Twitter}.
+Domain selection helps to find the relevant data sources.

-\textbf{Step 2: Data source} After domain identification, the next step is the identification of data sources.
-Data sources may consist of either the professional news websites or the blogs that talk about the particular topic, or both.
-For example, many professional websites have a separate section which discusses the election or other ongoing issues.
-In the step, we collect the news website or blog which discuss the chosen domain.
+\textbf{Step 2: Data Source} Data sources comprise news websites that mention a particular topic.
+For example, many news websites have a separate section that discusses the election or other ongoing issues.

-\textbf{Step 3: Web scraping} In the next step, we crawl all news articles from a professional news website or blogs which discuss the domain from each data source.
-For instances, a data source could be Snopes \cite{snopes} or Poynter \cite{Poynter2020}.
-We fetch all the necessary details like the published date, author, location, news content.
+\textbf{Step 3: Web scraping} AMUSED then crawls all news articles from news websites using a Python-based crawler.
+We fetch details such as the published date, author, location, news content (see Table~\ref{tab:element}).

-\textbf{Step 4: Language Identification} After getting the details from the news articles, we check the language of the news articles.
-We use ISO 639-1 codes \cite{lang} for naming the language.
-Based on the language, we can further filter the group of news articles based on spoken language from a country and apply a language-specific model for finding meaning insights.
+\textbf{Step 4: Language Identification} After getting the details from the news articles, we check its language.
+We use ISO 639-1 for naming the language.
+Based on the language, we can further filter articles and apply a language-specific model for finding insights.

-\textbf{Step 5: Social Media Link} From the crawled data, we fetch the anchor tag($\langle a \rangle$) mentioned in the news content, then we filter the hyperlinks to identify social media platforms like Twitter and YouTube.
-From the filtered link, we fetch unique identifiers to the social media posts, for instance, for a hyperlink consisting of tweet ID, we fetch the tweet id from the hyperlink.
-Similarly, we fetch the unique ID to social media for each platform.
-We also remove the links which are not fulfilling the filtering criteria.
+\textbf{Step 5: Social Media Link} From the crawled data, we fetch the anchor tag \texttt{\textless{}a\textgreater{}} mentioned in the news content.
+We then filter the hyperlinks to identify social media platforms and fetch unique identifiers to the posts.